 Let’s talk about the ones that I liked the most (they are in order if you started in the north and went around the peninsula counter-clockwise).

 This is a very local beach that tourists don’t usually know of, so it is a great place if you are trying to avoid the crowds – it is both nice and secluded.
 The only disadvantage is that there are no shops around, so, if you think you will get hungry or thirsty, take some snacks with you!

 Elia Beach has about a 2-km-long stretch of coastline on Sithonia’s western shore.
 Some parts of it have pine trees that are perfect to protect you from the sun in the mid-day!

 3. Paradisos Marmaras Beach

-Narrow beach that serves the local hotels, I had the impression that Paradisos beach is the most kids-friendly beach in Sithonia.
-There were many activities created with families in mind such as water slides etc.
+This is a narrow beach that serves the local hotels.
+I got the impression that Paradisos Beach is the most kid-friendly beach in Sithonia.
+There were many activities geared toward families like water slides etc.

 4. Kalamisi Beach

 Kalamitsi Beach is the most southern beach of the peninsula and it has a very scenic ride to it, too!

 Kalamitsi is probably the longest beach and it offers many water sport activities including diving!
 It has no pebbles and that is a huge advantage!